Lucyjpjones/lj-fscr/testing.md

 #### **Coverage**

 I used **Coverage** to identify the percentage of code the tests had covered and to determine which areas to focus on.
-Due to time constraints my aim was to reach a minimum of 50% coverage on all my apps.
-However I will continue to add tests to get as close to 100% as I can.
+Due to time constraints, I aimed to reach a minimum of 50% coverage on all my apps.
+However, I will continue to add tests to get as close to 100% as I can.

 To set up and use Coverage, I used the following commands;